 It’s a learning experience for me for sure: Realizing that these commonly used products are actual toxins (not just bad smells), and they can make some people very sick.

 The sad part is that I missed an awesome show.
-I was able to see a few quilts before getting sick, and what I saw was pretty amazing!
+There were a few quilts I was able to see before getting sick, and what I saw was pretty amazing!
 I really hope that I have no issues at the Expo Center when it comes time for the Northwest Quilting Expo show in Sept.
 I guess we’ll have to wait and see…